 During the sign-up process, you must supply a residential UK address as we don’t accept PO Box addresses.
 If you’re originally from outside the EU, you’ll also need to supply evidence of your UK resident status.

-You can load funds into your LendingCrowd investor account by debit card or bank transfer.
+You can load funds into your LendingCrowd account by debit card or bank transfer.
 We don’t currently accept credit card transactions.

 If you don’t add funds to your account within 12 months of completing your identity verification, your account will be closed.
 This is because we have a duty to only hold your data when we have a specific business need.
 If your account is closed after 12 months of inactivity, you’ll be able to reopen it at any time by completing the verification process again using your passport or driving licence.

-The only name that we’ll share on our investor platform is your chosen username.
+The only name that we’ll share on our platform is your chosen username.
 Borrowers have the right to ask who has funded their loan, but we’ll only provide this information with your permission.
 We don’t make your personal details visible on the site.
 However, we may have to disclose them to meet our legal or regulatory obligations – we’ll tell you why if this happens.

-Yes, we offer three Innovative Finance ISA products – the Growth ISA, the Income ISA and the Self Select ISA – which allow you to invest up to £20,000 in the current tax year and you’ll have no tax to pay on your returns.
+Yes, we offer three Innovative Finance ISA products – the Growth ISA, the Income ISA and the Self Select ISA – which allow you to contribute up to £20,000 in the current tax year and you’ll have no tax to pay on your returns.
 Please visit our ISA page for more details.
-Tax treatment depends on the individual circumstances of each investor and may be subject to change in future.
+Tax treatment depends on the individual circumstances of each lender and may be subject to change in future.

 AutoBalance and AutoQueue only apply to our Growth Account and Income Account, including the Growth ISA and Income ISA.
-Please note that these features will only be activated on portfolios of £1,000 or more, as this is the minimum investment required for the Growth Account and Income Account.
+Please note that these features will only be activated on portfolios of £1,000 or more, as this is the minimum required for the Growth Account and Income Account.
 AutoBalance and AutoQueue are not available for our Self Select Account or Self Select ISA.